aimeecesler/budget-tracker/README.md

 ## Usage

 Edit using VSCode after [installation](#installation).
-Config, routes, models, public, and seeders folders are included along with server file and package.json files.
+Routes, models, and public folders are included along with server file, db.js, service-worker.js, manifest.webmanifest and package.json files.
 This application is deployed to Heroku, see [links](#Links) section below.

 ---